 - Future visions about marine minerals on the NCS ("Fremtidsmuligheter innen marine mineraler på norsk kontinentalsokkel "Report language: Norwegian)

 Norway has a long and proud ocean history with the potential to take a global leading role in this emerging ocean industry.
 We have high environmental standards, good management of ocean resources and close public-private collaboration.
 Norway has world-class offshore technology, knowledge and expertise, as well as a strong process and metallurgic industry.

 Marine minerals have many similarities and technology transfer potential with especially geology, subsea technology and marine operations.

-The geological resource potential for marine minerals is still debated.
 The resource potential for polymetallic nodules is quite well documented.
 The US Geological Survey estimated an abundance of about 15kg/m2 in the Clarion-Clipperton Fracture Zone (CCZ) in the Pacific off the west coast of Mexico, where 18 of the 31 ISA exploration licenses are given.